 #6: Chow Chow

 An old dog breed, the Chow Chow is a large dog with a thick, soft double coat and a cuddly appearance.
 Seemingly aloof, it is attention-seeking, stubborn and independent.
-It can have an awful temperament when it doesn’t get what it wants.
+This is another breed that shows behavior problems caused by too much inbreeding.
+These tend to be one-person dogs and they can have an awful temperament when it doesn’t get what it wants.
 Even with training since puppyhood, it can remain overprotective of its owner and doesn’t like other dogs or pets.
 It is not a good choice for a first-time dog owner because it is one of the meanest dogs and most aggressive dog breeds.

 #5: Toy Poodle

-The Toy Poodle is simply the miniature version of the Standard Poodle, but the tiny size isn’t the only thing it has going for it.
-It’s also one of the meanest dogs, although this same issue isn’t that common with the Standard Poodle, which is usually intelligent and well-behaved.
-But the Toy Poodle can not only become restless and aggressive when left alone for long periods, but it also has “Small Dog Syndrome” — the dog version of the human Napoleon complex.
+The Toy Poodle is simply the miniature version of the Standard Poodle.
+Like the many other small dogs that have been marketed as low-maintenance pets, these dogs seldom get the exercise they need.
+They are also a shrunken version of the Standard Poodle, which is an active hunting dog.
+These little guys have all the drive of their larger cousins without the outlet.
+These are sensitive dogs that are very prone to separation anxiety, which often leads to aggression.
+The Toy Poodle can not only become restless and aggressive when left alone for long periods, but it also has “Small Dog Syndrome” — the dog version of the human Napoleon complex.
 This behavior from anxiety and insecurity is particularly learned and encouraged in small dogs.

 #3: Lhasa Apso